xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 export * from "./subfolder"
 ```

-By following this structure, you can easily import the modules from their respective folders.
+This structure allows for easier imports from the respective folder.